foundriesio/docs/source/user-guide/account-management/account-management.rst

 Factory & Account Management
 ============================

-This section covers topics related to using the FoundriesFactory® web UI.
+This section covers topics related to using the :term:`FoundriesFactory`\® web UI.
-This includes managing your subscription, adding members to your Factory, or setting who can interact with devices and access source code.
+This includes managing your subscription, adding members to your :term:`Factory`, or setting who can interact with devices and access source code.

 .. toctree::